thecochenille/stackoverflow_survey2019to2022/README.md

-# Udacity Blog project using Stackoverflow surveys 2022
+# Blog project using Stackoverflow surveys 2022
 # Draw me a Data Scientist

 *Data Science once an emerging field is now in high demand* in companies trying to build Data Science (DS) teams or hiring DS professionals to provide data supported insights and solutions for these companies.
 What does a data science role look like today?